Assets affecting basic social assistance

 Because basic social assistance is a benefit of last resort, it is affected not only by income but also the assets available to you and your family.

 As a general rule, assets must be liquidated (converted into cash).
-Deposits, shares in an investment fund, savings insurance policies and securities are examples of assets that can be readily converted into cash.
-They are therefore considered as liquid assets when calculating the basic social assistance.
+Deposits, shares in an investment fund, savings insurance policies, securities, shares and virtual currency are examples of assets that can be readily converted into cash.
+They are therefore considered as available assets when calculating the basic social assistance.

 For other assets, a certain amount of leeway is given as to when to liquidate it.

 Assets essential to your livelihood